 The challenges in making qualitative data reusable

 Qualitative data sharing is often more complex or even impossible to facilitate compared to quantitative data.
-One important reason is that anonymisation of the data can often lead to information loss rendering the data useless for reuse.
-Sharing non-anonymised data can be difficult or impossible due to legal constraints (e.g. GDPR, copyright) and when information is particularly sensitive (e.g. sensitive personal data, sensitive business information).
+One important reason is that de-identification of the data can often lead to information loss rendering the data useless for reuse.
+Sharing identifyiable data can be difficult or impossible due to legal constraints (e.g. GDPR, copyright) and when information is particularly sensitive (e.g. sensitive personal data, sensitive business information) or when identification of individuals may pose a risk (Campbell et al., 2023).

 Another aspect that makes the sharing of qualitative data challenging is that it can be hard to capture all the contextual information that is essential for the interpretation of qualitative data in documentation or metadata.
 It can seem difficult to ensure that the data is interpreted in the right way given its variety and richness.
+Qualitative data relies heavily on the interaction between the researcher and the participants or object of study

-While qualitative data sharing is thus more complex, guidance on Research Data Management (RDM) around qualitative data is often lacking (Verburg et al., 2023) and qualitative data is easily overlooked in the developments of Open Science and FAIR data.
+While qualitative data sharing is thus already more complex than quantitative data sharing, practical guidance is also still often lacking (Verburg et al., 2023).
+Although more scholars start to address the specific Research Data Managament (RDM) and data sharing challenges for qualitative research (e.g. Campbell et al., 2023, REF), it is still underrepresented in the developments of Open Science and FAIR data.

 It is important to note that making qualitative data available for reuse will not always be possible due to these constraints.
 Yet, qualitative researchers should carefully evaluate their projects and processes to maximise the reusability of their data.
-While some qualitative data cannot be made available to other researchers at all, some can be made available openly after de-identification, and some can be made available with restrictions or through alternative analysis processes such as proposed in the CaRe & DaRe project.
+While some qualitative data cannot be made available to other researchers at all, some can be made available openly after de-identification, and some can be made available with restrictions or through alternative analysis processes .
 In addition, documentation and information about the study can likely be made available in all cases, providing fellow researchers information about existing data even if they cannot access the data itself.
+Seeing “Open Science as a buffet” (Field, 2021) of options rather than as a single solution that needs to be applied to all cases can be helpful to approach a project with flexibility and assess how resuability can be maximized.

-The different possibilities and what to consider when evaluating the possibilities for making qualitative data reusable will be further outlined in the next sections of this guidebook.
+The different pathways and what to consider when evaluating the possibilities for making qualitative data reusable will be further outlined in the next sections of this guidebook.

 Goals of this guidebook